Bound States in the Continuum in a Wire Medium

-In this study, we unveil a novel scenario for Bound States in the Continuum (BIC) formation in photonic structures exhibiting strong {\it spatial dispersion}.
+In this study, we unveil a novel scenario for BIC formation in photonic structures exhibiting strong {\it spatial dispersion}.
 This spatial dispersion enables the propagation of additional waves that can give rise to BICs.
-We illustrate this with the example of a {\it wire medium} composed of thin metallic wires, which can be effectively described as a homogeneous anisotropic medium with spatial dispersion~\cite{Belov2003Mar}.
-Specifically, we demonstrate that both {\it symmetry-protected} and {\it accidental} BICs are formed in an extraordinary manner, with origins that differ significantly from those in dielectric structures.
-These BICs can be described within the framework of the effective medium approximation (EMA), whereas BICs in metasurfaces require consideration of the periodic potential and using the Bloch theorem.
-Another distinctive feature of the BICs identified in a wire medium is that accidental BICs are formed in a weak coupling regime, while according to common wisdom, the BICs are typically formed in a strong coupling regime, characterized by anticrossing between interacting states.
+We illustrate this with the example of a {\it wire medium} composed of thin metallic wires, which can be effectively described as a homogeneous highly non-local anisotropic medium~\cite{Belov2003Mar}.
+Specifically, we demonstrate that both {\it symmetry-protected} and {\it accidental} BICs are formed in an extraordinary manner due to the strong spatial dispersion resulting in the appearance of plasma-like waves~\cite{Belov2003Mar}.
+They can solely form at-$\Gamma$ BICs or for off-$\Gamma$ BICs due to destructive interference with TEM modes.
+All these BICs can be accurately described within the framework of the effective medium approximation (EMA), whereas BICs in dielectric and plasmonic metasurfaces require consideration of the periodic potential using the Bloch theorem and the concept of diffraction channels.

-We consider a wire medium composed of finite-height thin metallic wires made of a perfect electric conductor (PEC) and arranged in a periodic pattern [see Fig.~\ref{fig:fig1}(a)].
+We consider a wire medium composed of finite-height thin metallic wires made of a perfect electric conductor (PEC) and arranged in a periodic array with a square unit cell [see Fig.~\ref{fig:fig1}(a)].
 Such media are well-studied in literature~\cite{Belov2003Mar,Simovski2012Aug,Silveirinha2006Jun,Silveirinha2009Jan,Maslovski2002Oct}.
 They have the ability to manipulate electromagnetic waves in a way that traditional materials cannot.
 Wire media can be designed to have a negative refractive index~\cite{silveirinha2010negative} or hyperbolic dispersion \cite{simovski2004low} and used for wave canalization~\cite{belov2005canalization}, cloaking~\cite{ktorza2015single}, and imaging with sub-wavelength resolution~\cite{ikonen2006experimental}.
 Within the EMA~\cite{Belov2003Mar}, the wire medium behaves as anisotropic 1D plasma with strong spatial dispersion that cannot be neglected even in the long-wave approximation when $a\ll \lambda$.
 Its dielectric tensor reads as~\cite{Belov2003Mar}:

-Here $d$ is the diameter of the PEC wires, $a$ is the lattice constant, $\Omega_p$ is the plasma frequency of the wire medium.
+Here, $d$ is the diameter of the PEC wires, $a$ is the lattice constant, and $\Omega_p$ is the plasma frequency of the wire medium.